 There are two steps to creating and using a QR code.
 Firstly, a QR code must be generated with a QR generator, most of which are web-based.
 Secondly, the QR code must be scanned with a QR scanner in the form of an app which is opened up on a mobile device, can register the QR code it is pointed towards through the camera viewfinder (see the image at the top of this page), and can then link to the attached digital content.
 Most QR generators and scanners are available for free, while a few generators work on a freemium model where basic functionality is available for free, but users pay for more advanced functionality.

 A QR code for the homepage of the Digital Learning website is shown below, generated with the Kaywa service.
-Other QR generators include BeeTagg, Go QR Me, QR Code & 2D Code Generator, QR Code Generator, QR Codify, QR Stuff and QuickMark.
+Other QR generators include Go QR Me, QR Code & 2D Code Generator, QR Code Generator, QR Code Monkey, QR Stuff, QuickMark and Visualead.
 Some of these services allow you to create QR codes in different colours and with logos or images embedded in them.
-Visualead allows you to combine QR codes and images.

-Common QR scanning apps include BeeTagg, i-nigma, Neoreader, QRReader (for Android or iOS), QuickMark and Scan.
+Common QR scanning apps include NeoReader, QRReader (for Android or iOS), QuickMark and ScanLife (now ScanBuy).
 A quick search of Google Play, Apple’s iTunes, or any other app store will turn up dozens of QR scanning apps which can be downloaded for free.
 The web service ZXing will decode QR codes uploaded from your desktop or laptop computer as images.